 Thank you in advance for your time and thoughts.
 Signed, Mark-up Challenged

 One more point.
 You should not feel guilty or feel like it is your fault if a store rejects your "suggested retail price."
 This could be the gallery's problem, not yours…but too often artists are asked to make the concessions.
-This is why I started the Professional Guidelines to established professional standards, so that everyone knows what is reasonable and professional.
+This is why I started the Professional Guidelines to establish professional standards so that everyone knows what is reasonable and professional.

 Establish what you think is a fair retail price.
 You can even discuss this with your galleries and stores that carry your work.
 They know their consumers, but ultimately this is your decision!
 If the readers of ASK Harriete have another solution, please let me know or leave your suggestion as a comment.